QuarkNerd/blog/asheehan/_posts/2016-02-05-a-lazy-isomorphic-react-experiment.md

 access your real content, just as they would in a server-rendered application.

-### Let's see some Isomorphic Rendering
+## Let's see some Isomorphic Rendering

-Rendering the application on the server:
+#### Rendering the application on the server
-**server/app.tsx**
+This rendering code sits inside an express middleware function on the server.
+We need to use middleware because the user should be able to start at any page on the site, so we have to 'intercept' all requests, filter out the ones that are present in our routes definition using the match function (shown later in the code-splitting section), then serve the correct rendered html.

+`server/app.tsx`

 {% highlight js %}
 match({ routes, location: req.url || '/' }, (error, redirectLocation, renderProps) => {
-  // Compile an initial state (Including react routing information) const products = {};
+  // Compile an initial state (Including react routing information) that will be used
+  // to render the correct markup const products = {};
   _products.forEach((p) => products[p.id] = p);
   const initialState = {
     products,
     routing: { location: renderProps.location }
   }
+  // Initialise store with this state and render the root component (this is the same
-  const store = configureServer(reducerRegistry, initialState);
+  // top-level component which the client will render) const store = configureServer(reducerRegistry, initialState);
   const component = (
     <Provider store={store}>